chjackson/survextrap/README.md

 * Extrapolations from short-term individual level data should be done using _explicit data or judgements_ about how risk will change over time.

-* Extrapolations should not rely on conventional parametric forms (e.g. Weibull, log-normal, gamma...) that do not have interpretations as meaningful _mechanisms_ for how risk changes over time.
+* Extrapolations should not rely on standard parametric forms (e.g. Weibull, log-normal, gamma...) that are only used out of convention and do not have interpretations as plausible _mechanisms_ for how risk will change over time.

 * Instead of selecting (or averaging) traditional parametric models, an _arbitrarily flexible_ parametric model should be used, that _adapts_ to give the optimal fit to the short-term and long-term data in combination.